Kemble railway station: Description

 The station has two platforms in use.
-The former Tetbury bound platform remains but the track has been lifted.
-The building on the down platform (no. 2) has been out of use for several years, containing toilets and a waiting room, which are still in situ.
+The former Tetbury-bound platform remains but the track has been lifted.
+The building on the down platform (no. 2) has been out of use for several years; it contains toilets and a waiting room, which are still in situ.
 On the former Cirencester platform, a short stub of track remains for the occasional stabling of track machines.
 This ends at a buffer stop just before the station car park.

 In 2013, Cotswold District Council refused an application by Network Rail to demolish part of the Grade II listed Cirencester bay platform in connection with the redoubling of the line from Swindon.
-According to the Council, the platform was still in a good state of repair and any public benefit from the demolition would not outweigh the damage that would be caused to the historical significance of the station.
+According to the council, the platform was still in a good state of repair and any public benefit from the demolition would not outweigh the damage that would be caused to the historical significance of the station.

 The station has a ticket office and a small café.
-The limestone bridge, at the south end of the station, was Grade II listed from 5 November 2015 and the station and water tank from 27 February 1986.
+The limestone bridge, at the south end of the station, was Grade II listed from 5 November 2015, with the station and water tank from 27 February 1986.

 Services

-Great Western Railway operate all services at Kemble using mainly Class 800 bi-mode trains.
+Great Western Railway operates all services at Kemble using mainly Class 800 bi-mode trains.

 The typical off-peak service in trains per hour is: